dataq-instruments/Arduino_WinDaq/README.md

     - From Arduino IDE, follow ArduinoIDE->Sketch->Include Library->Add ZIP Library... to add the downloaded library from above step
 4) Restart Arduino IDE
 5) Now you can compile and upload the firmware
 6) To download WinDaq, please click [www.dataq.com](https://www.dataq.com/products/windaq/).
-WinDaq is a proprietary commercial software from DATAQ, and it allows free personal home use only under this Arduino project
+WinDaq is a proprietary commercial software from DATAQ, and it allows free personal home use only under this Arduino project.

 **DI-188 Projects to interface with various sensors**
 1) 3-axis digital accelerometer LIS3DHTR (See demo screen shot below)